February 4, 2016

 The Strangers Knocking At My Door

-As they did the Christmas season last year, they’ve come twice in the last day.
+As they did last year, they’ve come twice in the last day.
 They’re kids out running “a raise money for NARAL” scam.
 They get a cut of anything they pull in, and they use any info they get to sell to Planned Parenthood or other death mills.

 They’re pleasant and they are enthusiastic (I love the painting!
 I really admire the tree!) and they hand you the clipboard expecting you to sign in your enthusiasm to support their “work.”

 I listen and then I tell them, “No, I don’t support what you’re doing or the people and causes that you represent.
 I think it’s evil for you to do this, and worse still to do it for money.”

 Here in Seattle's Queen Anne, where smiles, nods and signups for their scam are their usual rewards, they seem genuinely surprised and taken aback.

 I assure them that I am not even if though, long ago, I was.